 A listing of courses that will be accepted at Pearl River Community College through the CLEP examinations is listed in the College Catalog.
-Pearl River Community College does not offer CLEP Examinations.
-It is the student's responsibility to contact an institution that administers CLEP Examinations.

 CLEP Subject-Area Examinations

 The following subject area examinations are open to any Pearl River Community College student who is not attempting or who has not completed college-level work in the subject area in which he/she seeks credit.